kuzzleio/sdk-javascript/doc/6/getting-started/react/with-redux/index.md

 - discover what this SDK has to offer by browsing other sections of this documentation
 - learn how to use [Koncorde](/core/1/guides/cookbooks/realtime-api/introduction/) to create incredibly fine-grained and blazing-fast subscriptions
-- learn how to perform a [basic authentication](/sdk/js/6/controllers/auth/login/)
+- learn more about Kuzzle [realtime engine](/core/1/guides/essentials/real-time/)
 - follow our guide to learn how to [manage users, and how to set up fine-grained access control](/guide/1/essentials/security/)

 To help you starting a new project with Kuzzle and React, you can start with the [**Kuzzle, React and Redux boilerplate**](https://github.com/kuzzleio/kuzzle-react-redux-boilerplate).